 0.02 To Fraction

-Converting 0.02 to a Fraction: A Comprehensive Guide
+Converting 0.02 to a Fraction: A full breakdown

 Understanding Decimals and Fractions

 Before we begin the conversion, let's briefly review the concepts of decimals and fractions.
-A decimal is a way of expressing a number using base ten, where the position of each digit relative to the decimal point determines its value.
-For example, in 0.02, the '2' is in the hundredths place, meaning its value is 2/100.
+So a decimal is a way of expressing a number using base ten, where the position of each digit relative to the decimal point determines its value.
+In real terms, for example, in 0.
+02, the '2' is in the hundredths place, meaning its value is 2/100.

 A fraction, on the other hand, represents a part of a whole.
 It consists of a numerator (the top number) and a denominator (the bottom number).
 The numerator indicates how many parts you have, and the denominator indicates how many equal parts the whole is divided into.